We remain committed to creating equality of opportunity and promoting diversity and inclusion at the Francis Crick Institute.

 Proportion of men and women in each pay quartile

 What are we doing to address our gender pay gap?

-- A core funded research programme for all new group leaders which appears to remove the need for unhealthy competition and our female colleagues, in particular, like the model as it provides a stable period when research can be done without the stress of writing grants and stability and flexibility to start a family without the concerns of securing grants while having a career break.
+- A core funded research programme for all new group leaders which appears to remove the need for unhealthy competition and our colleagues, in particular, like the model as it provides a stable period when research can be done without the stress of writing grants and provides stability and flexibility to start a family without the concerns of securing grants while having a career break.

 - Automatic contract extensions and flexibility on review dates for colleagues taking maternity, paternity or adoption leave.

 - Training and development opportunities to educate and enable colleagues with mentoring programmes encouraged for all staff, and essential training in equality, diversity and inclusion.

 - Family friendly policies and benefits to all staff.
 We have structured our benefits to provide support for family and carers.
 All staff can access childcare allowances for young children and up to 5 days emergency carer and childcare cover per year and wellbeing support for all family members including a 24 hour GP service.